MehakRauf/DSA/README.md

 - **Topics Covered**: Subarrays, Brute Force Approach, Maximum Subarray Sum, Kadane's Algorithm.
 - **Description**:We focused on subarrays, starting with the brute force approach to generate and print all possible subarrays from a given array O(n^3).
 We then explored how to calculate the maximum sum of these subarrays O(n^2), emphasizing the inefficiency of the brute force method.
 Finally, we implemented and explained Kadane's Algorithm, a more efficient way to find the maximum sum of a subarray in linear time O(n).

+## Day 11: Pair Sum Problem
+- **Topics Covered**: Pair Sum, Brute Force Approach, Optimal Solution.
+- **Description**: We delved into the Pair Sum problem, starting with a brute force approach that involves checking all possible pairs in the array, resulting in a time complexity of O(n^2).
+We discussed the inefficiencies of this method, especially for larger datasets.
+Next, we explored a more optimal solution which reduces the time complexity to O(n).

+## Day 12: Majority Element
+- **Topics Covered**: Majority Element, Brute Force Approach, Optimal Solution, Moore's Voting Algorithm.
+- **Description**: We explored the Majority Element problem, beginning with a brute force approach that checks all possible elements to count their occurrences, resulting in a time complexity of O(n^2).
+We highlighted the inefficiency of this method and its limitations with larger datasets.
+Next, we introduced a more optimal solution, which reduces the time complexity to O(nlogn) and allows for efficient counting of elements.
+Finally, we delved into Moore's Voting Algorithm, an elegant solution that achieves O(n) time complexity.
+This algorithm effectively identifies the majority element by maintaining a candidate and a count, showcasing its clever use of the properties of majority elements.

 ## Current Status
 I have recently embarked on my Data Structures and Algorithms (DSA) journey.
 The topics covered so far have laid a solid foundation in C++ programming, and I am excited to delve deeper into more complex concepts and problems.